Search results

 Mutations can reduce effect of hormonal treatment in early breast cancer

+This article is over 5 years old, and the information may therefore be outdated.
 A small proportion of women who receive anti-estrogen treatment after breast cancer surgery have worse outcomes.
 This is associated with mutations in the estrogen receptor gene, according to a study from Lund University now published in JNCI Cancer Spectrum.
-“If our results are confirmed in further studies, it would be relevant to screen for these resistance mutations already at diagnosis, and t
+“If our results are confirmed in further studies, it would

 New and old role models